visual-layer/fastdup/README.md

 ## Results on Key Datasets
 We have thourougly tested fastdup across various famous visual datasets.
 Ranging from pilar Academic datasets to Kaggle competitions.
-A key finding we have made using FastDup is that there are ~1.2M (!) duplicate images on the ImageNet-21K dataset, out of which 104K pairs belong both to the train and to the val splits.
+A key finding we have made using FastDup is that there are ~1.2M (!) duplicate images on the ImageNet-21K dataset, out of which 104K pairs belong both to the train and to the val splits (train/val splits are taken from https://github.com/Alibaba-MIIL/ImageNet21K).
 This is a new unknown result!
 Full results are below.

 ### FastDup is FAST
 |Dataset	        |Total Images	|cost [$]|spot cost [$]|processing [sec]|Identical pairs|Anomalies|